Data Quality Metric Library

 |

-The proportion of the total network Vehicle Kilometers Travelled (VKT), based on carriageway sections, with a latest traffic count less than 5 years old at the end of the reported financial year.
+The proportion of the total network Vehicle Kilometres Travelled (VKT), based on carriageway sections, with a latest traffic count record with a count date less than six years old at the end of the reported financial year.

 Metric Purpose

-Confirm the level of traffic demand on the network that has been counted recently.
+Confirm the level of traffic demand on the network that has been recently counted and loaded into the database.

 Consequence of Poor Quality Data